drsezzer/drsezzer.github.io/my_thoughts_coding_assistants.md

 *Observations:*

 1. Maintaining a clear vision of the intended functionality is vital (with Pacman that was easy).
 As the user’s role shifts from implementation to strategic direction.
 This way of working was, at first, quite alien to me... but didn’t take long to ‘let go’ of the code.
-A large part of that shift is linked to trust in the agents’ competence.
+A large part of that shift is linked to trust in the agent's competence.
 In the case of Cursor, that trust built up fairly quickly given the first hour or so, during which time the agent generated solid, reliable code.

 2. Occasionally, the AI stumbled, especially with more complex(subtle) bugs.
 It would often flick-flack between conflicting solutions or add unnecessary statements.
 Recognizing this downward spiral required careful judgment, and sufficient programming experience.